traveltime-dev/traveltime-python-sdk/README.md

 #### Takes:
 * locations: List[Locations] - All locations.
 Location ids must be unique.
-* searches: Dict[LocationId, List[LocationId]] - Searches from a target location to destinations.
+* search_ids: Dict[str, List[str]] - Searches from a target location to destinations.
-  You can define a maximum of 100,000 destinations
+  You can define up to 100,000 destinations
 * transportation: Union - Transportation mode and related parameters.
 * travel_time: int - Maximum journey time (in seconds).
 Maximum value is 10800.
 Default value is 3600.
 * properties: List[Property] - Properties to be returned about the postcodes.
 Default value is travel_time.